turbaevsky/indicators/doc/PI_DB_TS.md

 ####### Unit of Measure (UOM)

 A unit of measure must be selected for a standard report for two indicators.
 Available choices are US or Metric.
 For CRE, a US selection will report results in man-rem; selecting Metric will use man-Sieverts.
-For FRI, the US unit of measure is microcuries (US) and the Metric unit of measure is Becquerels.
+For FRI, the US unit of measure is micro-curies (US) and the Metric unit of measure is Becquerel.

 ####### Reactor Type